Clara Morgane: Biography

 Clara Morgane first became notable as a porn star : she started making movies with her boyfriend Greg Centauro and Pierre Piot in 2000 and, after a few amateur shoots, became a professional actress.
-She stopped her porn career after only two years and seven movies, eventually ending her relationship with Centauro who did not wish to leave the porn industry.
+She stopped her porn career after two years and seven movies, eventually ending her relationship with Centauro who did not wish to leave the porn industry.
 In 2001, she started hosting on Canal+ Le Journal du hard, a magazine dedicated to the industry.
 She hosted it for seven years.

 In 2003, she published her first autobiography, Sex Star.

 In 2007, she started a singing career.
 Rudy Lansard and Abdel Maalikoom produced her first song J'Aime.
 Her debut album, DéCLARAtions was released 18 June 2007, with a mixture of funk, hip-hop and R'n'B. Clara Morgane wrote the lyrics for all the songs.
 The first single, J'Aime featuring rapper Lord Kossity, and Sexy Girl have been available online since 26 March 2007.

 In 2019, she participated in the tenth season of Danse avec les stars – the French version of Dancing with the Stars.
 She was partnered with professional dancer Maxime Dereymez.
 On 26 October 2019 they were eliminated finishing 6th out of 10 contestants.